RTL 7: Yorin (2001–2005)

-RTL 7 (2005-)
+RTL 7 (since 2005)

 When Dutch media tycoon and Big Brother-inventor John de Mol announced the launch of a TV channel named Talpa, and contracted many popular Dutch TV hosts, the RTL Group felt the need to reorganize its channels.
 Apart from a physical renewal, the setup of its channels RTL 4, RTL 5 and Yorin were changed.

+The group announced the rename of Yorin in May 2005 but had to depend on market strategies.
+Initially the names RTL 6 and RTL+ were suggested, in order to create a family of channels.
 To emphasize the three channels' connection, the name Yorin was replaced by RTL 7 on 12 August 2005.
+The name was selected in late June as part of the results of a survey that suggested that most viewers had Yorin on channel 7 and that the average Dutch viewer who started on channel 1 (Nederland 1) stopped on one of RTL's secondary channels (5 or 7).
 Practically all former Yorin shows were moved to RTL 5, whereas that RTL 5's programmes continued on RTL 7.
 RTL Z also moved from RTL 5 to RTL 7.

 The origin of the number 7, instead of a more logical 6, goes back to 1995 when the original channel Veronica was founded.
-Around the same time, the commercial channels SBS 6 and TMF appeared and also claimed channel 6 on the remote control.
+Around the same time, the commercial channels SBS6 and TMF appeared and also claimed channel 6 on the remote control.
 Veronica and TMF lost the battle for remote control button 6.
-Also, SBS 6 was originally managed by Fons van Westerloo, who later became head of RTL Nederland before the rebranding operation.
+Also, SBS6 was originally managed by Fons van Westerloo, who later became head of RTL Nederland before the rebranding operation.

+During the 2007-2008 Eredivisie season, it shared the FTA rights with RTL 4.

-On 15 October 2009 RTL Nederland started simulcasting their RTL 7 and RTL 8 channels in 1080i high-definition.
+On 15 October 2009, RTL Nederland started simulcasting their RTL 7 and RTL 8 channels in 1080i high-definition.

+With the conversion of RTL Z into a channel in its own right on 7 September 2015, RTL 7 started clearing the daytime schedule with repeats of programmes previously seen on the RTL channels.